Zastava M76: Performance

 The M76 is relatively accurate for a semi-automatic rifle.
 It can achieve 1.5 to 2 Minute of angle using standard surplus ammunition or MOA consistent accuracy with higher quality ammunition.
 Depending on the nature of the target (point or area target), quality of ammunition, conditions and skill of the shooter the maximum effective range varies.
 Under normal conditions a maximum effective range of 800 m against man-sized targets for an average sniper is achievable.
 The dispersion at 900 m is described as 50 × 50 cm, which is ≈ 1.9 MOA.
 Under optimal atmospheric and environmental conditions excellent marksmen might use the M76 up to 1000 m.
 Recoil is described as being modest.

-It has the reputation of a reliable and capable weapon and has seen extensive combat service.
+Due to its extensive use in combat service, it has the reputation of a reliable and capable weapon.

 There is a known issue, however, with the magazines of the M76 being unreliable.
 Due to the bolt hold open property of the magazines, the bolt will slam forward when the magazine is removed, putting considerable pressure on the follower.
 This can result in the follower being jammed in the forward position, rendering the magazine temporarily inoperable.